 Electric underfloor heating is a method of space-heating that uses a thin heating wire installed under the surface of your floor.
 The wires warm up when required, heating the floor surfaces which then gives off radiant heat to your room.
 The floor will also feel warm underfoot.

-Which Rooms Will Electric Underfloor Heating Work Best In?
+Which Rooms Does Electric Underfloor Heating Work Best in?

 Electric underfloor heating is often installed in kitchens and bathrooms as these rooms usually have fairly hard floors (which often feel cold, especially when barefoot) and there is a lot of furniture and fittings that leaves very little room for effective radiators.

 The electric underfloor heating is also quicker to heat up that wet underfloor heating systems and can be controlled to operate mainly at times of use in those rooms.